 Bubbling BrownSugar (poster)

-Loften Mitchell was born this date in 1919.
+Loften Mitchell was born on this date in 1919.
 He was a Black playwright, historian, and writer.

-From Columbus, North Carolina, his parents were Ulysses Sanford Mitchell and Willia Spaulding Mitchell.
+His parents from Columbus, North Carolina, were Ulysses Sanford Mitchell and Willia Spaulding Mitchell.
 In addition to having three brothers, he had one sister, Gladys.
 The family moved to Harlem before young Mitchell was a month old.
-His first stage productions were the shows that he and brothers Louis, Melvin, and Clayton performed in the backyard of their home in Harlem.
+His first stage productions were the shows that he and his brothers Louis, Melvin, and Clayton performed in the backyard of their home in Harlem.

 Mitchell enrolled in New York Textile High but transferred to DeWitt Clinton High, where he graduated with honors in 1937.
-He found work as an elevator operator and delivery boy to support himself while he studied play-writing during the evening at City College of New York and performed with the Rose McClendon Players in Harlem.
+He found work as an elevator operator and delivery boy to support himself.
+At the same time, he studied playwriting during the evening at City College of New York and performed with the Rose McClendon Players in Harlem.
 A professor from Talladega College in Alabama helped him win a scholarship to study there, and Mitchell received his B.A. degree with honors in 1943.

-Mitchell married Helen Marsh that same year and they had two sons, Thomas and Melvin.
+Mitchell married Helen Marsh that same year, and they had two sons, Thomas and Melvin.
 They were divorced in 1956.
-While at Talladega, he won an award for the best play that included the stories he had heard at the vaudeville houses while he was growing up in Harlem.
-It also became the basis for his critical work later published in 1967, Black Drama: The Story of the American Negro in the Theater.
+While at Talladega, he won an award for the best play that included the stories he had heard at the vaudeville houses while growing up in Harlem.
+It became the basis for his critical work, later published in 1967, Black Drama: The Story of the American Negro in the Theater.
 After two years in the U.S. Navy during World War II, Mitchell enrolled as a graduate student at Columbia University in New York.

-In 1948 he accepted a job with the Department of Welfare as a social investigator, but continued to study during evenings.
-At this time he wrote Blood in the Night 1946, which was followed by The Bancroft Dynasty 1948, and The Cellar 1952.
+In 1948 he accepted a job with the Department of Welfare as a social investigator but continued to study during the evenings.
+He wrote Blood in the Night 1946, followed by The Bancroft Dynasty 1948, and The Cellar 1952.
 In 1957 he wrote A Land Beyond the River, a drama based on South Carolina pastor and schoolteacher Joseph DeLaine's historic court case, which ended segregation in public schools.

-The following year Mitchell won a Guggenheim award, which enabled him to return to Columbia and write for a year.
+Mitchell won a Guggenheim award the following year, which enabled him to return to Columbia and write for a year.
 Mitchell worked as a writer and actor for New York radio station WNYC's weekly program The Later Years (1950--1962).
-He also wrote a daily program titled Friendly Advisor for radio station WWRL in New York (1954).
+He also wrote a daily program titled Friendly Advisor for the radio station WWRL in New York (1954).

 A series of plays followed: The Photographer 1962, Ballad of Bimshire 1963, Ballad for the Winter Soldiers 1964, Tell Pharaoh, which was televised in 1963 and produced on-stage in 1967and Star of the Morning 1965.
 Mitchell's most successful musical was Bubbling Brown Sugar 1975, written with Rosetta LeNoire.
 It opened on Broadway, traveled to London, was nominated for a Tony Award for best musical, and was awarded the Best Musical Award in 1977.

 He married Gloria Anderson in 1991.
-An important figure who has made important contributions to the African American theater, Loften Mitchell's work as playwright and essayist preserves the work of Black artists who preceded him as well as those whose genius, talents, and pioneering efforts were realized during his lifetime.
+An important figure who has made important contributions to the African American theater, Loften Mitchell's work as a playwright and essayist preserves the work of Black artists who preceded him and those whose genius, talents, and pioneering efforts were realized during his lifetime.

-He documented an important part of Black America's cultural development, in addition to contributing to that development through the body of his own written work.
-Loftin Mitchell died in Queens, New York on May 14, 2001.
+He documented an important part of Black America's cultural development, in addition to contributing to that development through the body of his written work.
+Loftin Mitchell died in Queens, New York, on May 14, 2001.